Gluten Free Pumpkin Oatmeal Cookies – Healthy Thanksgiving Desserts!

 Bake 16-18 minutes, until slightly browned.
 Cool on a wire rack before serving and devouring!

-*Nutrition calculated using grass-fed butter and stevia as sweetener.
+*Nutrition provided for pumpkin oatmeal cookies made with grass-fed butter and stevia as sweetener.